LADY IN THE PEW

 "That must be lonely."

-She adjusted her glasses, likely taking notice to the dark patches under his eyes.
+She adjusted her glasses, likely taking notice of the dark patches under his eyes.
 "And the insomnia?
 Any better?"

 Instead, he leaned back and said, "That’s why I’m here.
 Feels like my brain doesn’t have an off switch."

-She smiled faintly at that, scribbling something in neat little blue loops.
+She smiled faintly at that—as if these small confessions were sustenance—scribbling something in neat little blue loops.
 Then she tore a page from her pad and slid it across the coffee table.

 "This is a mild prescription.
+A slight adjustment to what I previously prescribed.
 Just to help you get a few solid nights of sleep.
 We’ll reassess next time."

 Keith glanced at it but didn’t touch it.

-"You really think pills are gonna shut this thing off?"
+"You really think pills can shut this thing off for good?"

 "I think they’ll give you a little room to breathe," she said softly.
 "And sometimes that’s all we need to start untangling the rest."